 Different manufacturers have developed techniques to stop their foam from becoming hot.
 For example, mattresses in a box brand Casper uses its own AirScape tech.
 Here thousands of perforations in the foam direct body heat away from you during sleep.
 Casper has also developed a powerful cooling system called Snow Technology – read our Casper Wave Hybrid Snow Mattress review for more on that.

 Tempur-Pedic’s Breeze range, meanwhile, uses phase change technology to keep you cool, with its ProBreeze mattress helping you feel 3 degrees cooler than your room at night.
 Its LuxeBreeze promises to keep you 8 degrees cooler, but it’s one of the most expensive cool beds you can find.

-At the much cheaper end of the scale, the Tuft & Needle Original mattress has charcoal and gel embedded in the open cell foam – all of which combines for a chilled night’s sleep.
+At the much cheaper end of the scale, the Tuft & Needle Original mattress has charcoal and gel embedded in the open cell foam.
 Finally, Layla’s dual-firmness memory foam mattress is infused with copper particles to prevent overheating.

 The effectiveness of these technologies varies, and ultimately it's best not to just go on a brand's own claims when choosing which mattress to buy, but to research what customers have said.
 We specifically include a section on temperature regulation in all of our reviews.

 How to sleep cool on a memory foam mattress